Ronenii/TodoServer/README.md

 In case sortBy is not supplied, the sorting is done by ID

 If no TODOs are available the result is an empty array.

-Query Parameter: **status**.
-Value: ALL, PENDING, LATE, DONE

-Query Parameter: **sortBy**.
-Value: ID, DUE_DATE, TITLE
-			Note: This is an optional query parameter.
-It does not have to appear.